Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 }
 ```

 Alternatively, since the account is associated with the Contact, you can directly use the `contactId` as a payment source.
-This will consider all `Values` associated with the Contact.
+This will cause all `Values` associated with the Contact to be considered as payment sources.
 ```json
 {
     "rail": "lightrail",